wiltonribeiro/explore_app/README.md

 ### Unsplash API
 This app used [Unsplash API](https://unsplash.com/developers) as Photography Search Engine.
 It's for free, so if you want to fork this repository and reuse the code, be sure to use your Access Key at this [classe](./lib/services/PhotosAPI.dart).
 Then the app will run perfectly.

-### Design Details
+### Design and Implementation Details
 The inspiration video just shows the User Experience when searching for some categories in the app.
-This app brings something more like Favorites Photos, Personalized Bottom Menu Bar, Image Details, and more.
+This app brings something more like Favorites Photos, Personalized Bottom Menu Bar, Image Details, API Request Structure and more.

 ### The Inspiration
 The GIF below shows the inspiration concept app.